My Child's Health >> Asthma

 An asthma attack can happen when you are exposed to “asthma triggers.”
 Your triggers can be very different from those of someone else with asthma.
 Know your triggers and learn how to avoid them.
 Watch out for an attack when you can’t avoid the triggers.
 Some of the most common triggers are:

 Tobacco smoke is unhealthy for everyone, especially people with asthma.
-If you have asthma and you smoke, you need to quit smoking.
+If your child has asthma and you smoke, you need to quit smoking.

 “Secondhand smoke” is smoke created by a smoker and breathed in by a second person.
 Secondhand smoke can also trigger an asthma attack.
-If you have asthma, people should never smoke near you, in your home, in your car, or wherever you may spend a lot of time.
+If your child has asthma, people should never smoke near them, in your home, in your car, or wherever your child may spend a lot of time.

 Dust mites are tiny bugs that are in almost every home.
-If you have asthma, dust mites can trigger an asthma attack.
-To prevent attacks, use mattress covers and pillowcase covers to make a barrier between dust mites and yourself.
+If your child has asthma, dust mites can trigger an asthma attack.
+To prevent attacks, use mattress covers and pillowcase covers to make a barrier between dust mites and your child and self.
 DO NOT use down-filled pillows, quilts, or comforters.
-Remove stuffed animals and clutter from your bedroom.
-Wash your bedding on the hottest water setting.
+Remove stuffed animals and clutter from their bedroom.
+Wash your beddings on the hottest water setting.
 Allowing your sheets to air-dry is more appropriate versus putting the sheets in the dryer.

 OUTDOOR AIR POLLUTION